How To Install Google Chrome on Debian 12 – [3 Easy Ways]

 2: Through Google Chrome Repository

-Since Google Chrome cannot be installed via its default app installer as it does not have the package file in its repository, so to install Google Chrome via apt you need to add its repository.
+Since Google Chrome cannot be installed via its default app installer, as it does not have the package file in its repository, to install Google Chrome via apt, add its repository.
 First, add the authentication key to verify its source:

 curl -fSsL https://dl.google.com/linux/linux_signing_key.pub | sudo gpg --dearmor | sudo tee /usr/share/keyrings/google-chrome.gpg >> /dev/null